ganesh-329/QuickLister/backend/README.md

-# MJob Platform Backend
+# QuickLister Backend

-A robust Node.js/Express backend for the MJob platform with authentication, phone verification, and database integration.
+A robust Node.js/Express backend for the QuickLister platform with authentication, phone verification, and database integration.

 ## 🚀 Quick Start